Feichtmeier/genericwebapp/README.md

 - [ ] use current github action to deploy the container with mariadb, node, java, maven, and genericwebapp on cloud XYZ
 - [X] make vaadins `@PWA` work
-- [ ] make parts of the gridviews re-usable via generic classes and/or interfaces
+- [X] make parts of the gridviews re-usable via abstract class and/or interface
+- [X] use proper CSS theming
+- [ ] add a big padding area via media queries for desktop devices in CSS

 ## About